Half-ton trucks: What to know before you tow

 You might take a look at this thing and see the big 5.7 liter V8 with almost 400 horsepower and 410 ft-lbs of torque and think that you could tow your house.
 Perhaps add your neighbor’s house too.

 But in configuring that truck, you have choices including gear ratios in the axle which can be favored to either maximize efficiency or maximize towing.
 For example, the 2021 Ram 1500 with a 6’4” box offers either a 3.21 or 3.92 rear axle ratio.
-Essentially, the more the engine spins, the more it is able to tow (I realize this is a huge oversimplification, but bear with me).
+Essentially, the more the engine spins, the more it is able to tow.
+(I realize this is a huge oversimplification, but bear with me.)

-So the 3.21 axle ratio is designed more for fuel mileage, whereas the 3.92 is designed more to deliver power to the ground.
+So, the 3.21 axle ratio is designed more for fuel mileage, whereas the 3.92 is designed more to deliver power to the ground.
 Yet, looking at all the Ram pickups in the lot, you couldn’t tell the difference from one to the next with just this one factor in play.
 And it’s just one factor in many.

 There isn’t a singular definition of a half-ton truck.
 There are also all sorts of interesting engine choices nowadays.
 For example, Ford has its EcoBoost series which is a twin-turbocharged six-cylinder engine that is the equal of most V8 engines.
 Even more, Chevrolet has a turbocharged four-cylinder engine that is rated to tow within 20 lbs. of that company’s V8 in the same truck.

-Furthermore, if you choose America’s best-selling truck, the Ford F150, the standard engine in most of those is also an EcoBoost but with a small 2.7 liter turbocharged V6.
+Furthermore, if you choose America’s best-selling truck, the Ford F150, the standard engine in most of those is also an EcoBoost but with a small 2.7-liter turbocharged V6.
 Those trucks come with a receiver hitch and can even be outfitted with towing features from the factory.
 Ford even claims those trucks can tow up to 9,000 lbs. with a 2,470 lb. payload capacity.

 But in a Facebook group I moderate, this configuration is probably the truck where people ask about recommendations for replacing the truck with something more powerful.
 The numbers say one thing – the real world along with its pesky gravity and physics demonstrate something different.

-So you could see two nearly identical half-ton trucks with wildly different towing and cargo capacities.
+So, you could see two nearly identical half-ton trucks with wildly different towing and cargo capacities.
 To make it even more confusing, just one option can make a huge difference in how capable a truck is for towing.

 Full-sized pickups are an incredible mixture of features and options and engines, unlike anything you’d find in passenger cars or even SUVs.
 In addition to the variables described above for gear ratio, things like two-wheel drive or four-wheel drive, cab configuration and more will absolutely affect the overall tow rating of any pickup – but particularly half-ton trucks.

-Tires, brake sizes, spring rates and a myriad of factors affect what a truck is rated to tow and reality also dictates how much it can safely tow.
+Tires, brake sizes, spring rates and a myriad of factors affect what a truck is rated to tow, and reality also dictates how much it can safely tow.

-Furthermore, as truck fuel economy standards imposed by the Federal government increase, you’re going to see more and more unusual engine choices come to market – exemplified by GM’s turbocharged four-cylinder pickup engine in full-sized trucks.
-Ford’s forthcoming hybrid F-150 has been getting tremendous press – not because of the 4 mpg fuel economy boost, but because of the power port in the bed that taps into the lithium battery pack.
+Furthermore, as truck fuel economy standards imposed by the federal government increase, you’re going to see more and more unusual engine choices come to market – exemplified by GM’s turbocharged four-cylinder pickup engine in full-sized trucks.
+Ford’s hybrid F-150 has been getting tremendous press – not because of the 4 mpg fuel economy boost, but because of the power port in the bed that taps into the lithium battery pack.

-So how do you know what your truck can carry?
+So, how do you know what your truck can carry?
 It’s actually rather simple after all this.
 Inside the door of every truck sold in the U.S. is a sticker that will display the Gross Combined Weight Rating (GCWR) of the truck and trailer as defined by the Society of Automotive Engineers (SAE) J2807 towing standards.

 From that information, you subtract the weight of the truck and anything in it.
 That gives you the maximum weight of the trailer it can accommodate.
-But wait … there is also a maximum cargo-carrying capacity of any truck, also listed on the door jamb.
+But wait… there is also a maximum cargo-carrying capacity of any truck, also listed on the door jamb.

-If you have a trailer you need to know the tongue weight or pin weight in the case of a fifth wheel as you go camping.
+If you have a trailer, you need to know the tongue weight or pin weight in the case of a fifth wheel as you go camping.
 So, not the weight from the manufacturer, but what it honestly weighs in the real world with all your travel stuff loaded in it.
-For the sake of guessing you can go with the Gross Vehicle Weight Rating (GVWR) of the trailer as a safe assumption, but you’re best off having the whole thing weighed at a CAT scale or comparable scale.
+For the sake of guessing, you can go with the Gross Vehicle Weight Rating (GVWR) of the trailer as a safe assumption.
+But you’re best off having the whole thing weighed at a CAT scale or comparable scale.

 So, with all this in mind, let’s look at my own truck.
 Plug in your numbers accordingly.